WojtekKamilowski/CI_PP3_TDP/README.md

 <details>
     <summary>Option 2: Preview last planned data</summary>
-    Prints lane headings with the number of trailers that were planned lately<br> User can review how many trailers are to be loaded if the daily forecast process has been completed, Or preview it before running the daily forecast for data analysis.
+    Prints lane headings with the number of trailers that were planned lately.<br> User can review how many trailers are to be loaded if the daily forecast process has been completed, Or preview it before running the daily forecast for data analysis.<br>
     User stories covered: 4.
     <img src="docs/features/preview-last-planned-data.png">
 </details>